downingforce/github_repos/README.md

 ## Description

-_A java web application demonstrating a field wildlife-tracker built using Spark and Velocity_
+_A web application written in javascript (utilizing Gulp and Bower libs) that takes in a GitHub username and returns a list of their repositories_

 ## Setup/Installation Requirements

 * Node.js, Gulp, and Bower installation required as well as the following dependencies:
 "bower-files": "^3.14.1",